Hung127/Notes/Docker/Minecraft with docker.md

-This is where I store what I've done to make a minecraft vanilla server
+This is where I store what I've done to make a Minecraft vanilla server
 # Pull the image
 ```shell
 docker pull marctv/minecraft-papermc-server:1.21.8-11